jongablop/OlimpoServer/Example/2 - Load Balancer configuration/README.md

 # Step 2: LoadBalancer configuration

-The aim of this step is to deploy show the application using a LoadBalancer Service.
+The aim of this step is to show the application using a LoadBalancer Service.